Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hurricanes have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- Miami's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Miami has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- In games that Miami picks up more than 388.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- Miami is 4-2 against the spread and 4-2 overall when the team piles up over 388.8 yards.

-- The Hurricanes have turned the ball over one more time (14 total) than the Seminoles have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.